How Long Does a Food Hygiene Certificate Last?

 Although a certificate isn’t required by law, a food hygiene certificate helps demonstrate to authorities that you are following the correct procedures according to food hygiene standards.
 You should look to gain a food hygiene qualification if you work in the following establishments: Restaurants & Cafes Pubs & Hotels Event Catering Food Vans & Delis Schools, Hospital, or Care Home Kitchens If you are on the lookout for more information surrounding food hygiene at level 2, you may enjoy one of our recent articles.
 In the post linked, we explain the rules you should follow, the consequences if you don’t follow food hygiene regulations, and how you can get qualified in Food Hygiene Level 2.

-There aren’t clear rules on the level of food hygiene certificate you need to have, however, EC Regulation 852 states that your level of food hygiene training must correspond to your job role.
+There aren’t clear rules on the level of food hygiene certificate you need to have; however, EC Regulation 852 states that your level of food hygiene training must correspond to your job role.
 An example of a restaurant might look like this:

 Job Role | Training Level |